-- \$0.8 million of higher than planned salaries and benefits due primarily to lower than planned staff vacancy rates (SCC had an ongoing vacancy rate of 6% versus its planning assumption of 7%); - \$0.3 million of timing in Delegate Support expenses due to a quicker than anticipated return to travel as budget for these expenses were planned to transpire later in the year.
-These timing differences are expected to catch-up by the end of the 2023-2024 fiscal year as the program is forecasting to be on track to plan.
-These overspends were partially offset by, - \$0.9 million lower than planned Professional Fees spending that is primarily timing on commitments that have shifted into future months: mostly from milestones related to programs as well as some fees related to projects within ongoing operations.
+- \$1.1 million of higher than planned salaries and benefits due primarily to lower than planned staff vacancy rates (SCC had an ongoing vacancy rate of 6% versus its planning assumption of 7%).
+This variance was partially offset by, - \$0.8 million lower than planned Professional Fees spending that is primarily timing on commitments that have shifted into future months: mostly from milestones related to programs as well as some fees related to projects within ongoing operations; and, - \$0.1 million of lower than planned spending across all other expense categories, with no significant concentration of variance within any single expense category.

-The operating expenses increase versus prior year of \$2.9 million was driven by:
+The operating expenses increase versus prior year of \$3.3 million was driven by:

-- \$1.2 million of higher Salaries & Benefits driven by fewer than expected staff vacancies and the more timely filling of planned positions; and - \$0.8 million of higher travel and meeting costs associated with increased travel postpandemic; - \$0.6 million of additional professional services consistent with planned activities and budget for the year, and - \$0.3 million of higher delegate support costs as the program continues to ramp up with the return of travel and in-person technical committee meetings.
+- \$1.5 million of higher Salaries & Benefits driven by fewer than expected staff vacancies and the timely filling of planned positions. - \$1.0 million of additional professional services consistent with planned activities and budget for the year, and - \$0.8 million of higher travel and meeting costs associated with increased travel postpandemic.

-Through September 30, 2023, SCC has recognized \$8.9 million in parliamentary appropriations, which was slightly higher than budget of \$8.8 million and \$0.4 million higher than the \$8.5 million recorded last year due to the planned annual funding variances from several programs including:
+Through December 31, 2023, SCC has recognized \$13.6 million in parliamentary appropriations, which was slightly higher than budget of \$13.3 million and \$1.1 million higher than the \$12.5 million recorded last year, The variances to budget and prior year are due to the planned annual funding profiles from several approved programs including:

-- \$0.7 million increase for the Infrastructure II & Standards to Support Resilience in Infrastructure Program, partially offset by, - \$0.2 million decrease for the Pan-Canadian Artificial Intelligence Strategy, and - \$0.1 million decrease for SCC's 50-30 Program, consistent with the programs funding profile.
+- \$1.3 million increase for the Data Governance Program, partially offset by, - \$0.1 million decrease for the Pan-Canadian Artificial Intelligence Strategy, and - \$0.1 million decrease for SCC's 50-30 Program, consistent with the programs funding profile.